gooddata/gooddata-ui-sdk/docs/content/en/latest/architecture/architecture_overview/_index.md

 GoodData.UI comes with a full implementation of the Analytical Backend SPI for [GoodData Cloud](https://www.gooddata.com/docs/cloud/) and [GoodData.CN](https://www.gooddata.com/docs/cloud-native/latest/).
 GoodData.UI uses the **tiger** codename, for these two GoodData products, in all developer-facing artifacts and APIs.
 We find that it can better withstand the test of time.

-> GoodData Platform uses the **bear** codename in all developer-facing artifacts and APIs.
+> GoodData Legacy uses the **bear** codename in all developer-facing artifacts and APIs.
 This codename can only be found in GoodData.UI versions 9.x and lower.
-GoodData Platform is no longer supported by GoodData.UI version 10 or newer.
+GoodData Legacy is no longer supported by GoodData.UI version 10 or newer.

 The **Analytical Backend** abstraction ultimately allows you to develop applications that can be backend-agnostic.